 Security Assertion Markup Language (SAML) is a protocol framework for federated identity management.
 SAML is an XML-based standard.

 - The Feide user.

 There are many choices left to the developers when it comes to implementing SAML inside and across organizations.
 Interoperable SAML 2.0 Profile is an effort to specify a “least common denominator” for SAML federated Web based Single Sign-On (SSO).
-There is also a profile for single logout (SLO) deployment.
-The Feide configuration is based on these two profiles.
+The Feide configuration is based on this profile and recommendations for single logout (SLO).

 During user login and logout SAML messages are communicated between the SP and IdP.
 How the messages are transmitted between IdP and SP is explained in Bindings below.